-In our opinion, the Statement of Service Performance set out on pages 18-23, and the attached Financial Statements for the financial year fairly reflect the financial position, as at 30 June 2012, and the operations and cashflows of the Authority for the year ended 30 June 2012.
+In our opinion, the Statement of Service Performance set out on pages 19-24 clearly reflect the objectives of the Authority.
+The attached Financial Statements for the financial year fairly reflect the financial position, as at 30 June 2013, and the operations and cashflows of the Authority for the year ended 30 June 2013.